Battle of Powder River, Montana

 The opening battle of the Black Hills War, between the U.S. Army and the Sioux and Cheyenne, the Battle of Powder River, Montana, occurred in March 1876 when Brigadier General George Crook advanced north from Fort Fetterman, Wyoming.
 The fight is also known as the Reynolds Battle.

-Discovering an Indian trail, General Crook sent Colonel Joseph J. Reynolds and six troops of the 2d and 3d Cavalry to find a village he suspected to be at the end of the trail.
+Discovering an Indian trail, General Crook sent Colonel Joseph J. Reynolds and six 2d and 3d Cavalry troops to find a village he suspected to be at the end of the trail.

-At dawn on March 17th, scouts located a village in the Powder River Valley, and Reynolds quickly made plans for an attack.
+At dawn on March 17, scouts located a village in the Powder River Valley, and Reynolds quickly made plans for an attack.
 He split his men up into several groups.
-One was to ascend the steep bluffs to prevent the Indians from escaping, two to directly attack the village from different directions, and another to capture the Indian’s large horse herd of about 1,000 animals.
+One group was to ascend the steep bluffs to prevent the Indians from escaping, two to attack the village directly from different directions, and another to capture the Indians’ large horse herd of about 1,000 animals.

-However, the village was further distant than he anticipated, and only one group charged the village, while the other battalions were delayed.
+However, the village was farther away than he had anticipated, and only one group charged the village while the other battalions were delayed.
 The surprised Indians fled their lodges to the bluffs above the valley and began to fire on the troops below.

 Colonel Joseph Reynolds